sciapp/gr/lib/grm/grplot/README.md

 2. `bin_edges`: This parameter sets the borders of the classes.
 3. `bin_width`: This parameter sets the width of all the bins.
 4. `draw_edges`: When a colormap is used this parameter decides whether the outer shape is drawn or not.
 The value can be either 0 or 1.
+5. `keep_radii_axes` When y_lims are set and this parameter is set, the radii axes always start at 0.0
-5. `num_bins`: This parameter sets the number of classes which are respected during the binning.
+6. `num_bins`: This parameter sets the number of classes which are respected during the binning.
-6. `normalization`: This parameter sets the type of normalization for the polar histogram.
+7. `normalization`: This parameter sets the type of normalization for the polar histogram.
 The value can be `count`, `probability`, `countdensity`, `pdf`, `cumcount` or `cdf`.
-7. `phi_flip`: This parameter decides whether the phi values are flipped or not.
+8. `phi_flip`: This parameter decides whether the phi values are flipped or not.
 The value can be either 0 or 1.
-8. `stairs`: When this parameter is set, only the outer shapes of the bins are drawn.
+9. `stairs`: When this parameter is set, only the outer shapes of the bins are drawn.
 The value can be either 0 or 1.
-9. `x_colormap`: This parameter sets the colormap for the x-direction.
+10. `x_colormap`: This parameter sets the colormap for the x-direction.
-10. `x_flip`: This parameter defines whether the x-axis is flipped or not.
+11. `x_flip`: This parameter defines whether the x-axis is flipped or not.
-11. `y_colormap`: This parameter sets the colormap for the y-direction.
+12. `y_colormap`: This parameter sets the colormap for the y-direction.
-12. `y_flip`: This parameter defines whether the y-axis is flipped or not.
+13. `y_flip`: This parameter defines whether the y-axis is flipped or not.

 ### PIE